cfengine/documentation/README.md

 1. Installation
 -
-This instalation was tested on ubuntu 10.04 with vagrant, ruby 1.9.3 and Java 7.
+This installation was tested on ubuntu 10.04 with vagrant, ruby 1.9.3 and Java 7.
 Make sure your machine has everything according to jekyll requirements: https://github.com/mojombo/jekyll.
 + you need git installed to checkout documentation.